Supreme Court Considering Multiple Anti-LGBTQ Cases

 So far, 303 Creative is just one of several LGBTQ-related cases the Supreme Court might take up this session:

 303 Creative v.
 Elenis –This case, which has been accepted for argument (probably in December), could allow any business in the public marketplace (hotels, restaurants, bakeries, web designers, etc.) to refuse service to a customer by claiming to have some personal objection to treating that customer the same as all others.
 While this case is based on a desire to refuse web design services to same-sex couples, it could undermine civil rights for the wide range of people protected by anti-discrimination laws.
 It pits a one-person web design company against Colorado laws (represented by state attorney general Aubrey Elenis).
-The appeal seems a strange one for the Court to have accepted, in that no same-sex couple has sought the web designer’s services.
+The appeal seems a strange one for the Court to have accepted, in that no same-sex couple has sought that web designer’s services.
 As longtime marriage-equality attorney Evan Wolfson puts it, the case “doesn’t even present a true case or controversy, and ought not to be before the Court.”
-The fact that the has taken the appeal suggests the 6-3 conservative majority has decided to aggressively pursue a right-wing agenda.
+The fact that the Court has taken the appeal suggests the 6-3 conservative majority has decided to aggressively pursue a right-wing agenda.

 Shannon Minter, legal director for the National Center for Lesbian Rights, said he finds the Court’s question about limiting freedom of speech “extremely troubling.”